-With over 40 biomarkers, this health check empowers you to understand much more about your health on the inside.
+With over 45 biomarkers, this health check empowers you to gain a deep understanding about your inside health.

-Our most advanced health check which analyses almost 50 biomarkers.
+Our most advanced health check which analyses over 50 biomarkers.
 For those who want a deep understanding of their health.

-National Health Service.
-(2015).
+Lab Tests Online UK.
+(2012).
 Red Blood Cell Count.
-Available at: https://www.nhs.uk/conditions/red-blood-count/
+Available at: https://labtestsonline.org.uk/tests/red-blood-cell-count

 Hunt, A., Harrington.
 D and Robinson, S. (2014).
 Vitamin B12 Deficiency.
 BMJ: 349.